toxicmassk/lab-movies-celebrities/README.md

 Final piece of our CRUD puzzle: **editing existing movies**.

-Here are the routes we will be using:
+Here are the route handlers we will be using:

 <br>